Drug-induced lupus erythematosus is an autoimmune disorder that is brought on by a reaction to a medicine.

 Treatment may include:

-Drug-induced lupus erythematosus is usually not as severe as SLE.
-Usually, the symptoms go away within a few days to weeks after stopping the medication.
+Most of the time, drug-induced lupus erythematosus is as severe as SLE.
+The symptoms often go away within a few days to weeks after stopping the medicine you were taking.

 Lupus - drug induced

 Wright B, Bharadwaj S, Abelson A. Systemic Lupus Erythematosus.
 In: Carey WD, ed.
 Cleveland Clinic: Current Clinical Medicine 2nd ed.
-Philadelphia, Pa: Saunders Elsevier; 2010.
+Philadelphia, Pa: Saunders Elsevier; 2010:chap 13.